Kathleen Murphy Scholars

 If a 9th grader is currently in less than 2 honors courses or does not have a 3.8 GPA, he or she may apply for the program and may be accepted on a contingency basis.
 He or she must be at a 3.8 GPA by the end of 9th grade and be registered for at least 2 honors courses for sophomore year.
 If these requirements are not met, the student will not be accepted into the program.

-Killeen Wareham: What are the effects of caffeine on the teenage brain?
+Annie Mraz: What are the effects of stress on the human body?